-The Housing allocation policy (pdf 454KB) governs the way applicants for council housing are assessed and prioritised in terms of their housing need and how houses are allocated.
+The Housing allocation policy (PDF 408KB) governs the way applicants for council housing are assessed and prioritised in terms of their housing need and how houses are allocated.
 Housing need is assessed to determine placing on the waiting list.

-Our first Annual report to tenants (pdf 468KB) tells you about the council’s Housing Service performance.
+Our Annual report to tenants tells you about the council’s Housing Service performance.

 Private sector housing strategic outcome statement

 We aim to improve the quality of private sector housing.
 Private sector housing includes owner occupiers and the private rented sector.